targetsm/ls-length-bias/README.md

 ## Ngram experiments

-We run experiments with ngrams, estimating ngrams on artificial and real data.
+We run experiments on label smoothing applied to ngrams using artificial and real data.
-We further interpolate the estimated distribution with the uniform distribution using the label smoothing $\lambda$.
+To apply label smoothing to the ngram model we interpolate the estimated distribution with the uniform distribution using the label smoothing $\lambda$.

+### Experiments on real data
+`python -u del.py -n 3 --task sample --dict_path data-bin/iwslt17.de-en.bpe16k/dict.txt --data_path iwslt17.de-en.bpe16k/test.bpe.de-en.en --model_path /cluster/scratch/ggabriel/ngram/model_3gram_16k --ls_eps $i --output_path sample_3gram_16k_norep/ls_$i.txt

+### Experiments on artificial data

 Code for fitting, sampling and plotting can be found under [ngram](ngram).
 The results of our experiments are shown in [Ngram experiments](Ngram%20experiments.pdf).